How to Use Bubble Wrap When Packing for a Move

 You have just started the preparations for your upcoming relocation, and you are worried about the packing process.
 So many items to protect – where do you even begin?
 Don’t think about the sheer number of items, make sure you have the right moving supplies and learn how to use bubble wrap to protect your goods.
 It will be the answer to all your prayers – this inexpensive and highly-protective material reduces the possibility of shipping damage and keeps your fragile and less fragile items safe during the transport.

-How to Use Bubble Wrap – Packing Advantages
+How to Use Bubble Wrap When Moving – Packing Advantages

-Whether you are using the moving services of a professional company or you want to pack on your own, it is good to know the advantages of using certain materials and make an informed decision on which ones will be used.
+Whether you are using the moving services of a professional company or you would like to pack on your own, it is good to know the advantages of using certain products and make an informed decision on which ones will be used.
 Bubble wrap is almost indispensable, and in most packing scenarios, it will be the main level of protection for your goods.
 Here are just some of the features of this incredible material:

 – The air trapped between the plastic sheets provides perfect isolation from any harmful effects during the relocation.
 When you are wrapping, cushioning, and packaging your objects forget about moisture, dirt, and dust.

 – It is very light and occupies almost no space.
 Your boxes won’t be heavier even though you wrapped all the items inside.
-This can also help reduce shipping costs – the overall weight of the boxes won’t go up.
+This can also help reduce shipping costs, especially because the overall weight of the boxes and packing supplies won’t go up.
 Remember bubbles are as light as a feather.

 Just make sure you purchase environmentally-safe materials before the move.
-You will be able to use them again for the next move in case you are planning one.
+You will be able to reuse them again for the next move in case you are planning one.

-Using the Right Side of Bubble Wrap – Make Sure You Know What You Are Doing
+Using the Right Side of Bubble Wrap Provides Additional Protection

 Among different types of packing materials, this is probably everyone’s favorite.
 You will see that the sheet has two sides – the bubble side and the flat side.
 You should have every delicate surface of your goods wrapped with the bubbles facing inward since this side will grip and hold the item better.
 Also, the air-filled side will provide excellent protection against exterior pressure and any possible accidents.
-If you want to label over the bubbles, the flat side will be more suitable for that.
+If you want to label over the bubbles, the flat surface will be more suitable for that.
 The flat side is also more suitable to hold duct tape in place.
-Make sure you layer in the right way, or you will be missing out on high-quality protection.
+Make sure that while you pack, you layer in the right way, or you will be missing out on high-quality protection.

 Packaging and Protecting Delicate Items – How to Pack the Most Fragile Stuff

-Even though you will use it to protect different items, we are sure that you are most worried about the protection of the more delicate ones.
-The reason this material is so effective for protection lies in the air bubbles.
+Even though you will apply bubble wrap on different items, we are certain that you are most worried about the protection of the more delicate ones.
+The reason these products are so effective for protection lies in the air bubbles.
 In case those bubbles get popped, the material loses its value.
 That is one of the reasons why it is recommended to apply it on delicate and lighter goods.
 For example, makeup.
 If you ever wondered how to pack your makeup section when moving, this is the proper way to do it.
 One the other hand, if you are wondering how to move a gun safe, bubble wrap cannot help you much.
 The material comes in different sizes as well, and the bubbles range from tiny to the big ones.
 With a variety of choices, you will get every item in your home wrapped.

 This includes all the glass elements you own – from glass tabletops, glass shelves, to glass panels and mirrors – these are extremely fragile and need adequate protection during the move and the time they spend in storage.
 In this case, it’s best to use large-size bubble wrap when packing glassware for moving.
 Before you wrap an item, it is good to bind the elements with protective paper first, since air pockets can leave marks if they are used directly over fragile surfaces, especially over the mirror.
 The tape can help in holding packaging together.
 The final layer should be the furniture blanket – make sure it’s a thick one.

-Extra Tip – Protect Wine Glasses
+Extra Tip – Use Bubble Wrap to Protect Wine Glasses

 Moving China Plates – How to Wrap Them